 Horemheb, as commander-in-chief of the army, was campaigning against the Hittites in the north when Tutankhamun died and so Ay assumed the traditional role of successor in burying the dead king.
-For his role to be recognized the king's widow would have to be ceremonially betrothed to him for the funeral service and it seems this is what happened.
-Ay and Ankhsenamun officiated at the burial of the king but do not seem to have been actually married.
+For his role to be recognized, the king's widow would have to be ceremonially betrothed to him for the funeral service, and it seems this is what happened.
+Ay and Ankhsenamun gave Tutankhamun the proper Egyptian burial rites but do not seem to have been actually married.
 It was assumed, however, that Ay, as successor, would take Ankhsenamun for his royal bride to legitimize his rule.

-The twenty-three year old queen, however, had different plans in mind.
+The 23-year-old queen, however, had different plans in mind.
 She did not want to marry Ay, who was much older (and quite possibly her grandfather) and so she wrote to the Hittite king Suppiluliuma I asking for help.
 In her letter she states:

 My husband has died and I have no sons.
 They say about you that you have many sons.
 You might give me one of your sons to become my husband.
 Never shall I pick out a servant of mine and make him my husband.

 This unprecedented request from an Egyptian queen made the Hittite king suspicious, and he sent an emissary to Egypt to meet with her.
 The man returned with another letter which read:

 Had I a son, would I have written about my own and my country's shame to a foreign land?
 You did not believe me and you have said as much to me.
 He who was my husband has died.
 A son I have not!
 Never shall I take a servant of mine and make him my husband.
 I have written to no other country; only to you have I written.
 They say your sons are many; so give me one of your sons.
 To me he will be husband, but in Egypt he will be King.